JuliaLogging/TensorBoardLogger.jl/docs/src/index.md

 ## Explicit logging

-In alternative, you can also log data to TensorBoard through it's functional interface, by calling the relevant method with a tag string and the data.
-For information on this interface refer to [Explicit interface]@ref()...
+In alternative, you can also log data to TensorBoard through its functional interface, by calling the relevant method with a tag string and the data.
+For information on this interface refer to [Explicit interface](@ref)...